-Please note that while WebRTC is supported on the above Browsers, the Plivo Browser SDK v2 is officially tested and supported on the following browser environments only:
+While WebRTC should be supported on these browsers, the Plivo Browser SDK v2 is tested and supported only in:

-Plivo highly recommends using its native iOS and Android SDKs to build app-based calling functionality on mobile devices.
-Mobile browsers are required to be in the foreground for the entire duration of the call and do not have call interruption handling for cellular calls received while on a browser call.
-Both these features are well supported on Plivo iOS and Android SDKs.
+Plivo recommends customers use its native iOS and Android SDKs to build app-based calling functionality on mobile devices.
+Mobile browsers are required to be in the foreground for the entire duration of the call and lack call interruption handling for cellular calls received while on a browser call.
+Both these features are supported by the Plivo iOS and Android SDKs.

 Plivo recommends using quality headsets for browser-based calls.

 Wired headsets generally offer more stable sound quality than wireless or Bluetooth headsets.
-Wireless headsets are more prone to adapter/driver configuration issues which can lead to static or white noise on calls.
-We recommend testing with a different headset, or with the inbuilt mic/speaker when troubleshooting such issues.
+Wireless headsets are more prone to adapter and driver configuration issues, which can lead to static or white noise on calls.
+We recommend testing with a different headset, or with a PC's inbuilt mic and speaker, when troubleshooting such issues.